Intuitive criterion: Background

 While this satisfies the definition of PBE, the receiver belief might be "unreasonable".
 The intuitive criterion, like most refinement techniques, is based on restricting the beliefs off the equilibrium path.

+Explanation

 The intuitive criterion was presented by In-Koo Cho and David M. Kreps in a 1987 article.
 Their idea was to try to reduce the set of equilibria by requiring off-equilibrium receiver beliefs to be reasonable in some sense.

 Intuitively, we can eliminate a PBE if there exists a sender type who wants to deviate, assuming that the receiver has a reasonable belief.
 It is reasonable to believe that the deviating sender is of a type who would benefit from the deviation in at least the best-case scenario.
 If a type of sender could not benefit from the deviation even if the receiver changed his belief in the best possible way for the sender, then the receiver should reasonably put zero probability on the sender being of that type.

 The deviating sender type $\theta'$ could persuasively tell the receiver to interpret his deviating signal $m'$ favorably:

 I am sending the message $m'$.
 Please re-think your belief.
 If you switch to a reasonable belief, then you will have to re-think what your optimal response action is.
 If sending this message so convinces you to change your response action, then, as you can see, it is in my interest to deviate to the signal $m'$.